juicedata/juicefs/docs/en/introduction/comparison/juicefs_vs_s3fs.md

 ## Product positioning

-S3FS is a utility that makes it easy to mount object storage bucket locally, and read and write in a way that is familiar to users, for general use scenarios that are not sensitive to performance and network latency.
+S3FS is a utility that allows users to mount object storage buckets locally and read and write in a way that the users used to.
+It targets the general use scenarios that are not sensitive to performance and network latency.

 JuiceFS is a distributed file system with a unique approach to data management and a series of technical optimizations for high performance, reliability and security, which primarily addresses the storage needs of large volumes of data.

 ## Architecture

 S3FS does not do special optimization for files.
-It acts like an access channel between local and object storage, making the local mount point see the same content as on the object storage browser, which makes it easy to use cloud storage locally.
-However, from another aspect, this simple architecture makes S3FS' retrieving, reading and writing of files require direct interaction with the object store, and network latency can impact strongly on performance and user experience.
+It acts like an access channel between local and object storage, allowing the same content to be seen on the local mount point and the object storage browser, which makes it easy to use cloud storage locally.
+On the other hand, with this simple architecture, retrieving, reading and writing of files with S3FS require direct interaction with the object store, and network latency can impact strongly on performance and user experience.

 JuiceFS uses a technical architecture that separates data and metadata, where any file is first split into data blocks according to specific rules before being uploaded to the object storage, and the corresponding metadata is stored in a separated database.
 The advantage of this is that retrieval of files and modification of metadata such as file names can directly interact with the more responsive database, bypassing the network latency impact of interacting with the object store.